 Deputy Executive Director

 Shelly Mellott serves as a deputy executive director for the Texas Department of Motor Vehicles (TxDMV).
-She oversees the day-to-day operations of the agency’s motoring services divisions which include Vehicle Titles & Registration, Motor Carrier, Enforcement, Consumer Relations, Motor Vehicle and Crime Prevention Authority and Compliance and Investigations to ensure they are constantly improving and identifying opportunities to become more efficient and effective in service delivery.
+She oversees the day-to-day operations of multiple department divisions to ensure they are constantly improving and identifying opportunities to become more efficient and effective in serving TxDMV customers.
+Operations reporting to her include the Consumer Relations Division, Motor Carrier Division, Enforcement Division, Office of Administrative Hearings, and Human Resources Division.

 She grew up in a family that operated a trucking company and spent several years in the motor carrier business giving her first-hand experience of the importance and challenges of the motor carrier industry.